hsb3119-0328/titanic_sample/README.md

 ![](images/info.PNG)
 Next, we define info data in order to show the structure and content of the data before further analysis.
 ![](images/dropduplicate.PNG)
+This code removes duplicate rows from the Pandas DataFrame and specifies that the changes should be made directly to the existing DataFrame by inplace